OWASP/Docker-Security/D04 - Secure Defaults and Hardening.md

 # D04 - Secure Defaults and Hardening

 While D03 - Network Separation and Firewalling for sure provides at least can an extra layer of protection for any network based services on the e.g. host, the orchestration tool and other places: it doesn't address the root cause.
 It mitigates the symptom.
-Best practice though is not to start any service which is not needed.
-And those services which are needed need to be locked down properly.
+Best practice though is not to start any service not needed in the first place.
+And those  which are needed need to be locked down properly.

 ## Threat Scenarios